Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 When extracting file metadata, we used the publicly available software modules.
 In the case of H.264 coded files, the encoding parameters are extracted using the H264 BitStream toolbox \cite{h264bitstream}.
 For MP4 files, these include the MP4 Parser library \cite{sanniesm0} and the GPAC library \cite{GPACNigh31} which will be respectively referred to as {\em MP4 Parser} and {\em GPAC}.
-Our examination revealed that MP4 Parser yielded some errors when processing MOV formatted files, failing to read some of the fields, such as SPS and PPS strings.
+Our examination revealed that MP4 Parser yielded some errors when processing MOV formatted files and failed to read some of the fields, such as those including SPS and PPS strings.
 As reported in \cite{xiang2021forensic}, some box fields contain information that reflect a manufacturer-specific usage (such as the \texttt{ilst} box); neither parser supports such non-standard coding of information.

 Nevertheless, we observed that both parsers are able to extract different information and one is not superior over the other.
 Therefore, we used both parsers as part of our method.

-Finally, a part of extracted file metadata is specific to the contained media and varies from one file to another.
-Previous work has already identified several fields that cannot be used for attribution to the camera-model.
-In our approach, we also excluded all fields that are explicitly related to the video data such as duration, data size values, and several types of entry count values.
-For others, we rely on our classification method's ability to weed out irrelevant information.
+An important consideration here is that a part of extracted file metadata is specific to the contained media and varies from one file to another.
+Previous work has already identified several fields that cannot be used for attribution \cite{yang2020efficient,xiang2021forensic}.

+Those metadata fields are eliminated when creating file-metadata trees.
+We additionally excluded fields that carry attributes of encapsulated media data such as track data sizes and all types of entry count values\footnote{\textcolor{black}{Eliminated fields include: {\em TimeToSampleEntry, CompositionOffsetEntry, ChunkEntry, SyncSampleEntry, ChunkOffsetEntry, SampleDependencyEntry, SampleToChunkEntry} and {\em size}.}}.

+Ultimately representing video files with file-metadata trees, the video source identification problem can be viewed as a \textit{graph classification} task.
+Hence, given a set of labeled file-metadata trees $S$ = \{($G_1$, $l_1$), ($G_2$, $l_2$), \dots, ($G_n$, $l_n$)\}, the goal is to learn a function $f: \mathscr{G} \rightarrow \mathscr{L}$, where $\mathscr{G}$ is the input space of file-metadata trees and $\mathscr{L}$ is the set of video source classes, to predict the label $l$ of an input $G$.